-In late 2019, the Rochester Museum of Fine Arts commissioned Nathan Walker to install a large metal sculpture on the front lawn of the Rochester Community Center.
-The sculpture, a nearly 8ft tall Katydid, made entirely of recycled metal, stands prominently near the main entrance of the Recreation Department.
+In late 2019, the museum commissioned artist Nathan Walker to create a large metal sculpture made entirely of recycled metal.
+The sculpture, a nearly 8ft tall Katydid, now stands prominently near the main entrance of the Recreation Department.

 According to Michael Scala, City of Rochester, “We recognize that art not only adds to the quality of life of the community but it spurs commerce.
 Businesses benefit from a community investing in itself with Public Art – it signals to visitors they are welcome, encourages them to linger, to shop, dine, and live.”